tazzben/EconScripts/README.md

 ## Class ##

 I've posted my slides for those who took my Python class.
 This explains the basics of programming and using NumPy and SciPy.
 Additionally, I've taught a class on LaTeX and Git.
-The handouts are under the the "Git and Latex Handouts" folder.
+The handouts are under the "Git and Latex Handouts" folder.
 The handout source is posted, and I purposely only loaded packages that I used and noted in the comments why I loaded them.

 ## Helpful Links ##